 In terms of building backlinks vs internal links, Google gives far more weight to the former.
 Outside sources matter a lot and being linked continuously helps a website expand its web of connections.
 One of the ways to improve this factor is reaching out to other websites that are authorities on the article or post you made.

-If you write an article about a topic of interest to another website, you can ask them to use your work as a reference.
+If you write an article about a topic of interest and find another website that might carry it, you can ask them to use your work as a reference.
 This is mutually beneficial, as they get to update their older information for fresher data and you get backlinks to your website.
 This helps improve your SEO and theirs, so don’t be afraid to reach out to other sites.

 Tools for Backlinks

 One easy way to find out who to reference is by using an SEO tool.
-SEMrush provides a list of websites you can obtain high-value backlinks from.
-Ahrefs also has a backlink tool and the “best by links” section of the website can be helpful in identifying high authority websites you can target.
+SEMrush provides a list of websites you can obtain high-value backlinks.
+Ahrefs also has a backlink tool and the “best by links” section of the website can help identify high-authority websites you can target.